kittynugget/Test-Documentation/docs/Chapter2.md

 ### 2.1.1 Word Editing

-- **Word Editing** allows you to modify the words or tokens on the main screen, allowing for more annotation options.
-- Use cases of Word Editing include splitting compound words to annotate the pieces separately, and inserting placeholder or implicit words like the Zero morpheme.
+**Word Editing** allows you to modify the words or tokens on the main screen, allowing for more annotation options.
+Use cases of Word Editing include splitting compound words to annotate the pieces separately, and inserting placeholder or implicit words like the Zero morpheme.

-### 2.1.2 Access the Word Edit Dropdown

-- To begin Word Editing, **Right Mouse Click** on a new word/token in the Main Screen.
+To begin Word Editing, **Right Mouse Click** on a new word/token in the Main Screen.
 This will open a dropdown menu containing the options **New Token,  Delete Token,** and **Tag**.
  - **Note:** When the selected word is in a Chain, this dropdown will have an additional option called **Delete Link**.
 This does not pertain to Word Editing.

-### 2.1.3 Functionality of the Word Edit Dropdown

-- The New Word option allows you to insert a new word into the discourse.
+The New Word option allows you to insert a new word into the discourse.
 Selecting this option will activate another dropdown with the options <0>, <ZERO>, <PRO>, and **Custom**.
  - <0>, <ZERO>, and <PRO> are all default new words.
 Selecting one of these defaults will open the New Word Pop-up Window, with the text input filled in with the selected word.
 Selecting the Custom option will open this window as well, with the text input blank.
  - With the new word typed in the text input box, clicking the “OK” button will insert the New Word before the selected word.
 Toggling the **Insert Before** button will have the New Word inserted after the selected word.
 - The **Delete Token** option will delete the selected token.
 - The **Tag** option will allow you to tag the **token** or the chain the token is associated with on both the **entry** and **chain** level.

- * Tags can be further managed in the **Tag** pane on the Navigation window
+ Tags can be further managed in the **Tag** pane on the Navigation window

 ### 2.1.4 Text Direction